Blue-Ventures-Conservation/GEM/README.md

 commented to help aid in the determination of the optimal parameters to set before running, but it is important to remember how the default parameters were selected.
-Importantly, all parameters can be changed by the user to meet their needs - the Myanmar pilot serves as a beginning to end demonstration of how the tool works.
+Importantly, all parameters can be changed by the user to meet their needs - the Myanmar pilot serves as a beginning-to-end demonstration of how the tool works.

 ## OPERATION
 Before the GEM can be used, the user must request developer access to GEE.
 This can be done by following this [link](https://signup.earthengine.google.com/) and filling out a simple request form.
-Approval typically takes one or two business days.
+Approval typically takes 1-2 business days.
 Once your Google account has been granted access to GEE, you can use the GEM.

 GEE is free to use for academic and not for profit enterprises.
 For commercial